-Not surprisingly the Rowan is at the heart of Scottish plant lore, associated with all areas of lives and culture.
+The Rowan is at the heart of Scottish plant lore, associated with all areas of life and culture.
 It has several practical uses - dyes, food, medicine.
 Our elders believed a heavy berry crop in autumn foretold many births the following year.
 It was believed to protect against evil, the devil, witches, death and disease; hence it was often seen planted near the house.
 Even today in parts of west Scotland foresters and gardeners refuse to cut the plant down.

 Many of the nation's famous poets and song writers have written about its qualities including Robert Burns.
 However perhaps the best remembered work is that of the Scottish song writer Lady Carolina Nairne (1766-1845), a Jacobite laird's daughter, born Gask, Perthshire.

 Oh!
 Rowan Tree Oh!
 Rowan Tree, thou'lt aye be dear to me

 Intwin'd thou art wi mony ties o' hame and infancy.

 Thy leaves were aye the firt o' spring, the flow'rs the simmers's pride;

 There was nae sic a bonny tree, in a' the countryside.

 Renowned Orcadian writer George Mackay Brown (1921-1996) wrote about it in his acrostic work 'Lullaby for Lucy' (1980), celebrating the birth of Lucy Rendall of Rackwick, the first baby born on the island for 32 years.
 This was set to music by English composer Sir Peter Maxwell Davis, who had adopted Orkney as his home.

 This was set to music by English composer Sir Peter Maxwell Davis, who had adopted Orkney as his home.